-If you’re coming to Hong Kong in the summer, then our apologies.
+If you’re in Hong Kong in the summer, then our apologies.
 It’s hot, it’s humid, and you sweat pretty much 24/7.
 The air sits on you like a wet cloud.
 People walk around constantly fanning themselves, and you’ll find yourself wanting to bathe twice a day because your clothes stick to you like glue.

 Summer is so sticky that people take solace in any place that is air conditioned—malls, supermarkets, libraries, even IKEA, which has become a popular place for people to ‘try out’ couches and recliners, often for hours at a time.